Cost of LivingUpdated March 2026

 14 items listed · All prices in USDData verified March 2026

-Cost of Living costs in Cary are shaped by several local factors: a labor market where supply roughly matches demand, keeping service prices near national benchmarks, a housing market that gives you more square footage per dollar than either coast, and Humidity, hurricanes, and the occasional ice storm create a unique set of maintenance headaches that keep contractors in demand..
+Cost of Living costs in Cary are shaped by several local factors: a labor market where supply roughly matches demand, keeping service prices near national benchmarks, a housing market that gives you more square footage per dollar than either coast, and Humidity, hurricanes, and the occasional ice storm create a unique set of cost pressures that keep expenses elevated year-round..
 Combined, these push prices notably above the national average.

 Practical Advice for Cary